jozn/sun2/README.md

 # Technologies Used
 Service oriented.
 Small services with ability to bundle multi service at once into one executable file.
 Websocket, Http, REST (not used anymore), Cassandra, MySQL, Custom RPC, protocol buffers , a lot of code generators.
 Experimental CockroachDB.

+This app is event based.
+Every service stream events and listening to them and then process those event data.
+The event system is custom based on MySQL with batch processing in every few milliseconds to improve scalability.
+MySQL for this event system can be easily replaced with Kafka, but considering the performance of current implementation in MySQL is very high (10,000 - 100,000 events / sec on an average hardware) i choose to stick with MySQL for now and make it easier for deployment and less moving parts.
 # Features
 + Similar to what needed for Instagram backend: post, like, comments, notifications, hot posts, personal suggestions, logging.
 + Cassandra based file storage and file serving , with on fly converting and resizing of images then caching them on local disks, converting .gifs to .mp4 on fly and reducing a lot of its size.
 Highly scalable.
 Cached result in several discs.